agentgt/jirm/README.md

 );
 ```

-Lets see some CRUD of our immutable `TestBean`
+Let's see some CRUD of our immutable `TestBean`

 ```java